-If the Relevant Screen Page is not available or if, in the case of paragraph (i), no offered quotation appears or, in the case of paragraph (ii), fewer than three offered quotations appear, in each case as at the Relevant Time on the Interest Determination Date in question, (in the case of Covered Bonds other than CSD Covered Bonds) the Issuer or (in the case of CSD Covered Bonds) the CSD Agent, shall request each of the Reference Banks to provide (in the case of Covered Bonds) the CSD Agent with its offered quotation (expressed as a percentage rate per annum) for the Reference Rate at approximately the Relevant Time on the Interest Determination Date in question.
-If two or more of the Reference Banks provide (in the case of Covered Bonds other than CSD Covered Bonds) the Issuer or (in the case of CSD Covered Bonds) the CSD Agent with offered quotations, the Rate of Interest for the Interest Period shall be the arithmetic mean (rounded if necessary to the fifth decimal place with 0.000005 being rounded upwards) of the offered quotations plus or minus (as appropriate) the Margin (if any), all as determined by (in the case of Covered Bonds) the CSD Agent.
+If the Relevant Screen Page is not available or if, in the case of paragraph (i), no offered quotation appears or, in the case of paragraph (ii), fewer than three offered quotations appear, in each case as at the Relevant Time on the Interest Determination Date in question, (in the case of Covered Bonds) the CSD Agent, shall request each of the Reference Banks to provide (in the case of Covered Bonds) the CSD Agent with its offered quotation (expressed as a percentage rate per annum) for the Reference Rate at approximately the Relevant Time on the Interest Determination Date in question.
+If two or more of the Reference Banks provide (in the case of Covered Bonds) the CSD Agent with offered quotations, the Rate of Interest for the Interest Period shall be the arithmetic mean (rounded if necessary to the fifth decimal place with 0.000005 being rounded upwards) of the offered quotations plus or minus (as appropriate) the Margin (if any), all as determined by (in the case of Covered Bonds) the CSD Agent.